JacquesGariepy/agenticai_openweathermap/readme.md

 - **Logging**: You will see logs displaying the progress of the simulation, including total rewards for each robot and updates every few episodes.
 - **Q-Tables**: At the end of the simulation, Q-tables will be saved, representing the learning process of each robot.

-### Error Scenarios:
-- If there is an invalid API key or network issue, a "ConnectionError" will be logged.
-- If the `config.json` file is incorrectly formatted, the application will raise a `json.decoder.JSONDecodeError`.

 ### How to Register for an OpenWeatherMap API Key